sharjeelfaiq/AuthMaster_Node_JS_Secure_User_and_Profile_Management_with_JWT_And_MongoDB/README.md

 ## Postman Collection

-For testing and interacting with the API, you

- can use the provided Postman collection.
+To test and interact with the API, you can use the Postman collection provided.
 Import the `Complete_Auth_POSTMAN.json` file into Postman to explore the endpoints.

 ## License

-This project is licensed under the ISC License.
+This project is

+ licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.
 ```